Skip to content

 The Quiet Power of Connection.

 Later in the day, we returned to one-on-one practice, focusing on something beautifully simple, connection.
-Heart to heart.
-No fancy techniques, just presence.
+Heart to heart presence.
 The reminder that as we give healing, we also receive it.

 Realignment.

-As I stood up from my session, to observe the next in my group, I noticed that something felt different.
+As I stood up from my session to observe the next in my group, I noticed that something felt different.
 My sacrum felt like melted butter, as if someone had put WD-40 on my sacral vertebrae.
 It just felt soft and smooth when I was moving my body.
-I felt like I just wanted to sway my body, slowly rocking my hips side to side.
+I felt my body wanting to sway, slowly rocking my hips side to side as I was standing there.
 I started noticing a tingling sensation around my right hip joint, a focused area with pins and needles.
-This went on for a while, and as I was observing the sensations in my body, slowly swaying side to side, I started noticing that my legs felt different.
+This went on for a while, as I was observing the sensations in my body, slowly swaying side to side, I started noticing that my legs felt different.
 My feet felt so grounded to the floor, and my stance was just "tall".
 I had my suspicion of the new shifts that had taken place in my body but wanted to wait until the end of the day to be certain.

 My legs were now the same length and my hips had realigned.

-This was the shift I had felt from the last session on this day, and I could still feel the area of my hip joint, it was not tingling any more, now it just felt a little tender.
+This was the shift I had felt from the last session on this day, and I could still feel the area of my hip joint, it was not tingling any more, now it just felt a little tender like a bruise.

 I also found out that my shoulders and ears were almost perfectly balanced.